danking/hail-cloud-docs/how-to-cloud.md

 but the hard drive, all installed programs, and any copied files are still present.
 In return for this, you continue to pay for the hard drive!

 I lied earlier.
-As mentioned, running `n1-standard-1` VM is actually costing 5 cents per hour (for the core).
-With the cost of the disk, it would add 4 cents *per month* (for the disk).
+The `n1-standard-1` VM we created earlier actually costs 5 cents per hour (for the core).
+Moreover, we must pay for the disk which is 4 cents *per month* (for the disk).
 That's roughly six-thousandths of a cent per hour.

 Nonetheless, it is good practice to *delete* a virtual machine if you are certain you will never need to use the same programs and files again: